vertica/VerticaPy/docs/source/user_guide_performance_qprof.rst

 Methods & attributes
 ---------------------

-The :py:func:`~verticapy.performance.vertica.QueryProfiler` object includes many useful methods and attributes to aid in the analysis of query performence.
+The :py:mod:`~verticapy.performance.vertica.QueryProfiler` object includes many useful methods and attributes to aid in the analysis of query performence.

 Access performance tables
 ++++++++++++++++++++++++++

-With the :py:func:`~verticapy.performance.vertica.QueryProfiler` object, you can access any of the following tables:
+With the :py:mod:`~verticapy.performance.vertica.QueryProfiler` object, you can access any of the following tables:

 .. ipython:: python